Why Are Many Malaysian Parents Opting for International Schools Instead of National Schools?

 International schools simply refer to the institutions promoting international education under an international environment.
 This is done by either adopting a curriculum like Cambridge International Examinations, Edexcel, or International Baccalaureate or pursuing a national curriculum that is totally different from that of the country where the school is operating.

 There are international schools in Malaysia which use English to teach and these are distinguished for offering different curriculum options ranging from UK to American curriculum to International Baccalaureate to New South Wales syllabus among others.
-Some of the popular choices include Matrix Global Schools, Taylor’s International School, Sri Kuala Lumpur, Sri KDU, Australian International School Malaysia, Fairview International School, Alice Smith School, MAZ International School, and Cempaka International School among others.
+Some of the popular choices include Matrix Global Schools, Taylor’s International School, City Harbour International School, Australian International School Malaysia, Fairview International School, Alice Smith School, MAZ International School, and Cempaka International School among others.

 Image Credit: Matrix Global Schools